missuse/ragp/README.md

 [![Build Status](https://travis-ci.org/missuse/ragp.svg?branch=master)](https://travis-ci.org/missuse/ragp)

-The goal of ragp is to facilitate mining of plant hydroxyproline rich glycoproteins (HGRPs), and especially arabinogalactan protein sequences (AGPs) from NGS data.
+The goal of ragp is to facilitate mining of plant hydroxyproline rich glycoproteins (HGRPs), and especially arabinogalactan protein sequences (AGPs).
 The functions in the package consist of two groups: 1. web server prediction scraping and 2. sequence analyses.
 Functions in group 2 were made with HGRPs in mind and will be of limited use out of this scope while functions in group 1 are available for a wide range of annotation applications such as domain prediction, cellular localization, presence of trans-membrane regions and GO annotation.
 All of ragp functions expect protein sequences in single letter code.

 Installation
 ------------